Decoding Cybis and Cordey Design and Mold Numbers

 The Cordey Numbering System

-Cordey items often contain an embarassment of riches when it comes to numbers (more on that subject later) but an examination of a large number of pieces offered for sale in recent years shows this general breakdown of mold-number categories:
+Cordey items often contain an embarrassment of riches when it comes to numbers but an examination of a large number of pieces offered for sale in recent years shows a general breakdown of mold-number categories:

-Numbers in the 200s are almost always teapots, coffeepots, sugarbowls, creamers, etc. Birds (other than the ubiqitous bird-in-a-tree) were in the 300s.
-The flat-backed wall-mounted “lady faces” such as the one shown within this post have numbers in the 900s.
+Numbers in the 200s are almost always teapots, coffeepots, sugar bowls, creamers, etc. Birds (other than the ubiquitous bird-in-a-tree) were in the 300s.
+The flat-backed wall-mounted ‘lady faces’ have numbers in the 900s.
 “People” molds – busts, torsos, and full figures – are numbered in the 3000, 4000, and 5000 range with the majority falling into the 4000-5000s category.
 This makes sense because the majority of Cordey molds were of this type.

 The 6000 range is split between the various iterations of the bird-in-tree mold, and lidded boxes.
-The 7000 and 8000 ranges include a wide array of home décor items such as vases, centerpiece bowls, candlesticks, trinket dishes and lidded boxes, perfume bottles, and dresser trays.
-A few vases and bowls were given numbers in the 1000 series.
-Other than the ‘lady faces’ mentioned above, other wall sconces, pockets and shelves were put into the 7000s.
-Cordey made very few animal figures but those that do exist have been numbered either in the 6000s or the 8000s.
+The 7000 and 8000 ranges include a wide array of home décor items such as vases, centerpiece bowls, candlesticks, trinket dishes and lidded boxes, perfume bottles, dresser trays, and wall sconces/pockets/shelves.
+Cordey had very few animal figures but those that do exist have been numbered either in the 6000s or the 8000s.

-It’s not uncommon for Cordey pieces to have not one but several numbers on it and unlike the Cybis items being produced at the same time, these numbers were not removed.
-Often it’s impossible to winkle out exactly what mysterious code all the numbers conveyed!
-For example, here’s one of their people pieces; it has two mold impressions, the Cordey name and the mold number which is 4022.
-But it also has two numbers added in paint: 3013 and 15.
-Did either or both of these refer to additional mold pieces that needed to be attached to the main mold casting?
+It’s common for Cordey pieces to have not one but several numbers on it and unlike the Cybis items being produced at the same time, the Cordey numbers were not removed.
+Often it’s impossible to winkle out exactly what mysterious code all the numbers conveyed.
+Did the painted numbers on this piece refer to additional mold pieces that needed to be attached to the main mold casting?
 Or to the type of decoration used?
-In an effort to discover this I looked for pieces that had these ‘extra’ numbers in common, to see if there was any correlation; there was none.
-The only result was more confusion, because several pieces with, say, #15 on them shared no particular characteristic.
+Or to the general color scheme/theme?
 Obviously these numbers meant something to the Cordey artists; but what?

 The Cybis Numbering System